Ashu-hub/All-About-MicroServices/SideNotes.md

 	 @HystrixCommand(commandProperties=Array(new HystrixProperty(name="execution.isolation.thread.timeoutInMilliseconds", value="800")))

 7. Eureka(Netflix) as a service discovery:-
 	It allows automatic detection of network locations for each service instance.
+Service Discovery is a pattern to identifythe network address of all instances of services.
 	Eureka is a good example of client side discovery pattern, where the client is reponsible for detemining the location of available services(using a registry servers).and load balancing(by default Ribbon setting) the requests between them,

+	Server Side Discovery Pattern:- When making a request to a service, the client makes a request via a router (a.k.a load balancer) that runs at a well known location.
+The router queries a service registry, which might be built into the router, and forwards the request to an available service instance. example- An AWS Elastic Load Balancer (ELB) is an example of a server-side discovery router.
+A client makes HTTP(s) requests (or opens TCP connections) to the ELB, which load balances the traffic amongst a set of EC2 instances

 	@LaodBalanced :- this is default Ribbon Setting in Eureka, used as a marker annotation that defines annotated RestTemplate should use RibbonloadBanlacer Client for interacting with the server